iden3/snarkjs/README.md

 ```sh
 snarkjs powersoftau verify pot12_final.ptau
 ```

+The `verify` command verifies a powers of tau file.

 Before we go ahead and create the circuit, we perform a final check and verify the final protocol transcript.